|

 Explain the difference between digital and analog meters.

-Students will be able to understand Introduction to the National Electrical Code.
+Students will understand an Introduction to the National Electrical Code.

 Explain the purpose and history of the National Electrical Code (NEC).